kevinolega/callcentertrainingtips/_posts/2016-11-13-random-questions.md

 Some questions make a little more sense.
 - Sell me this pen
-- How would you sell ice to an eskimo
+- How would you sell ice to an Eskimo
 - How would you describe the color red to a blind person
 - How many batteries are there in the Philippines
 - Describe the Philippines

-These questions are designed to test your sales skills, your descriptive skills and your problem solving skills.
+These questions are designed to test your sales skills, your descriptive skills and your problem-solving skills.

 ### How to Solve Problems in Call Center Inteviews